juniorsundarCasual/TGT/vault/volume-4.chapter-252.md

 "Sounds kind of pretentious," Jace grumbled.

-"Less pretentious than the Hidden Celestial Sect," Krish countered.
+"Less pretentious than the Mystic Celestial Sect," Krish countered.

 "Hey!
 That name wasn't my decision to make.
 My Grandmother wasn't particularly gifted in the creativity department," Jace said with a groan.